PBF Energy (NYSE:PBF) Upgraded at StockNews.com

-StockNews.com upgraded shares of PBF Energy (NYSE:PBF – Get Rating) from a buy rating to a strong-buy rating in a report issued on Sunday morning.
+StockNews.com upgraded shares of PBF Energy (NYSE:PBF – Get Rating) from a buy rating to a strong-buy rating in a research report sent to investors on Sunday.

-A number of other brokerages also recently weighed in on PBF.
-Morgan Stanley increased their price target on shares of PBF Energy from $34.00 to $36.00 and gave the company an equal weight rating in a report on Friday, July 15th.
-Credit Suisse Group raised their price objective on shares of PBF Energy to $37.00 in a report on Thursday, June 9th.
-Wells Fargo & Company raised shares of PBF Energy from an equal weight rating to an overweight rating and set a $57.00 price objective for the company in a report on Tuesday, June 14th.
-Piper Sandler raised their price objective on shares of PBF Energy from $43.00 to $45.00 and gave the stock an overweight rating in a report on Monday, September 12th.
-Finally, Cowen raised their price objective on shares of PBF Energy from $25.00 to $32.00 in a report on Monday, August 1st.
-Two investment analysts have rated the stock with a sell rating, six have given a hold rating, four have given a buy rating and one has issued a strong buy rating to the company.
-According to data from MarketBeat.com, the stock presently has an average rating of Hold and a consensus target price of $34.08.
+A number of other research analysts have also commented on the company.
+Cowen raised their price target on PBF Energy to $32.00 in a report on Tuesday, August 9th.
+Cowen raised their price target on PBF Energy from $25.00 to $32.00 in a report on Monday, August 1st.
+TheStreet raised PBF Energy from a c rating to a b- rating in a report on Friday, July 29th.
+Piper Sandler raised their target price on PBF Energy from $43.00 to $45.00 and gave the company an overweight rating in a research note on Monday, September 12th.
+Finally, Wolfe Research raised PBF Energy from an underperform rating to an outperform rating and raised their target price for the company from $36.00 to $49.00 in a research note on Wednesday, September 14th.
+Two research analysts have rated the stock with a sell rating, five have issued a hold rating, five have assigned a buy rating and one has issued a strong buy rating to the stock.
+Based on data from MarketBeat, PBF Energy currently has a consensus rating of Hold and a consensus price target of $34.15.

 PBF Energy Price Performance

-In related news, SVP Connor Thomas L. O sold 100,000 shares of the stock in a transaction dated Tuesday, August 23rd.
-The shares were sold at an average price of $37.54, for a total transaction of $3,754,000.00.
-Following the completion of the sale, the senior vice president now owns 80,000 shares in the company, valued at approximately $3,003,200.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+In related news, SVP Connor Thomas L. O sold 100,000 shares of the stock in a transaction on Tuesday, August 23rd.
+The stock was sold at an average price of $37.54, for a total value of $3,754,000.00.
+Following the completion of the transaction, the senior vice president now owns 80,000 shares in the company, valued at approximately $3,003,200.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
 5.60% of the stock is currently owned by corporate insiders.

 Institutional Investors Weigh In On PBF Energy

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in PBF.
-Nelson Van Denburg & Campbell Wealth Management Group LLC acquired a new stake in PBF Energy in the 1st quarter valued at about $48,000.
-Meeder Asset Management Inc. increased its position in PBF Energy by 354.0% in the 1st quarter.
-Meeder Asset Management Inc. now owns 2,792 shares of the oil and gas company’s stock valued at $68,000 after acquiring an additional 2,177 shares in the last quarter.
-Point72 Hong Kong Ltd acquired a new stake in PBF Energy in the 1st quarter valued at about $76,000.
-Quadrant Capital Group LLC increased its position in PBF Energy by 17.6% in the 2nd quarter.
-Quadrant Capital Group LLC now owns 2,900 shares of the oil and gas company’s stock valued at $84,000 after acquiring an additional 433 shares in the last quarter.
-Finally, Ellevest Inc. grew its position in shares of PBF Energy by 724.0% during the 2nd quarter.
-Ellevest Inc. now owns 3,436 shares of the oil and gas company’s stock worth $100,000 after buying an additional 3,019 shares during the period.
-Institutional investors and hedge funds own 87.50% of the company’s stock.
+Institutional investors have recently bought and sold shares of the business.
+Nelson Van Denburg & Campbell Wealth Management Group LLC acquired a new stake in PBF Energy during the 1st quarter worth about $48,000.
+Meeder Asset Management Inc. boosted its position in PBF Energy by 354.0% during the 1st quarter.
+Meeder Asset Management Inc. now owns 2,792 shares of the oil and gas company’s stock worth $68,000 after acquiring an additional 2,177 shares during the period.
+Point72 Hong Kong Ltd acquired a new stake in PBF Energy during the 1st quarter worth about $76,000.
+Quadrant Capital Group LLC boosted its position in PBF Energy by 17.6% during the 2nd quarter.
+Quadrant Capital Group LLC now owns 2,900 shares of the oil and gas company’s stock worth $84,000 after acquiring an additional 433 shares during the period.
+Finally, Ellevest Inc. boosted its position in PBF Energy by 724.0% during the 2nd quarter.
+Ellevest Inc. now owns 3,436 shares of the oil and gas company’s stock worth $100,000 after acquiring an additional 3,019 shares during the period.
+87.50% of the stock is currently owned by institutional investors and hedge funds.

 PBF Energy Inc, together with its subsidiaries, engages in refining and supplying petroleum products.
 The company operates in two segments, Refining and Logistics.
 It produces gasoline, ultra-low-sulfur diesel, heating oil, diesel fuel, jet fuel, lubricants, petrochemicals, and asphalt, as well as unbranded transportation fuels, petrochemical feedstocks, blending components, and other petroleum products.